 Once the agreement is effective, the parties may not appeal the agreement and the complainant may not seek to refile the Formal Complaint absent new allegations of misconduct.
 The parties are expected to honor and comply with the terms of the Alternate Resolution.
-Noncompliance may be subject to proceedings under the Campus Code of Conduct or other disciplinary measures, as applicable.
+Noncompliance may be subject to proceedings under the Student Code of Conduct.